buildingSMART/bSDD/Documentation/bSDD private content.md

 Private dictionaries are **a paid feature** of bSDD, priced individually.
 If you are interested in this feature, please contact bSDD_support@buildingsmart.org.

 ### How to make a dictionary private?
-Organization users with upload rights can make a dictionary Private by adding a line to their JSON files: `IsPrivate: "true"` **in the first upload** of a dictionary.
+Organization users with upload rights can make a dictionary Private by adding a line to their JSON files: `IsPrivate: true,` **in the first upload** of a dictionary.
 Subsequent uploads cannot change this setting.

 Another option to make a dictionary private (or public again) is by manually changing the setting via the bSDD Management site:
 → "Dictionaries" → 'Make dictionary private' button for the desired dictionary.
 Such a dictionary needs to be uploaded as public first.